Khanqah of Faraj ibn Barquq

-The Khanqah of Faraj ibn Barquq (خانقاه فرج ابن برقوق) is a religious Islamic funerary complex built by the Mamluk Sultan Faraj ibn Barquq from 1400 to 1411 CE.
-It is located in Cairo, Egypt, in the Northern Cemetery which is a part of Cairo's historic necropolis districts.
-It is considered one of the most accomplished works of Mamluk architecture and one of the major monuments of Cairo's Northern Cemetery district.
+The Khanqah of Faraj ibn Barquq (خانقاه فرج ابن برقوق) is an Islamic funerary complex that comprises a mosque (originally a khanqah) and two mausoleums, located in the Northern Cemetery of Cairo, Egypt.
+The complex was completed in 1410–1411 by the Mamluk sultan Faraj ibn Barquq.
+The complex is considered one of the most accomplished works of Mamluk architecture and one of the major monuments of Cairo's Northern Cemetery.

-Historical background
+History

+Background

 An 1878 illustration of the complex, showing its profile from the back (eastern) side.
 The two large mausoleum domes are visible at the mosque's corners.
 The smaller dome in the middle stands above the mihrab area.

 Sultan Faraj's monument is considered by many, including Mamluk historians, to be one of the finest buildings of Mamluk architecture in Cairo.
 Its creation is considered all the more remarkable considering that Faraj's reign was characterized by political unrest, destruction, and economic difficulties.
 Faraj was unable to prevent devastating incursions by Timur (Tamerlane) into Syria (starting in 1400), and he was deposed briefly in 1405 before regaining the throne.
 His critics held him responsible for financial mismanagement, which drained the treasury, and for oppressive taxation.
 He was eventually deposed and assassinated in 1411, at the age of 23.

-The creation of this funerary complex was actually ordered by Faraj's father, Sultan Barquq, who expressed a desire to be buried in the desert close to the existing tombs of Islamic saints and scholars, instead of in the urban funerary complex he had built at Bayn al-Qasrayn in central Cairo.
+The creation of this funerary complex was first ordered by Faraj's father, Sultan Barquq, who expressed a desire to be buried in the desert close to the existing tombs of Islamic saints and scholars, instead of in the urban funerary complex he had built at Bayn al-Qasrayn in central Cairo.
 Barquq had already allocated a fund of 80,000 dinars for the task, which was carried out by his son and successor.
 Barquq himself was buried on this site upon his death in 1399, before the building itself was constructed.